Mohammad-ALADDASI/ChronoLearn/README.md

 ---

 ## Objectives

-* Build a **Knowledge Graph** representing entities and their relationships.
-* Design an **ETL/ELT pipeline** for ingesting structured and unstructured  data.
-* Integrate **natural language processing (NLP)** for entity extraction and relation identification.
-* Implement a **smart query system** for semantic exploration and reasoning.
-* Evaluate system performance through query relevance and reasoning accuracy.

 * Design and construct a **history-oriented Knowledge Graph** representing entities and relationships within Jordanian and Palestinian historical narratives.
 * Develop an **ETL-based NLP pipeline** capable of processing Arabic historical texts from diverse sources and formats.
 * Integrate **LLM-assisted entity and relation extraction** to support accurate and explainable knowledge representation.